 Si sigue navegando o hace clic en "Aceptar todas las cookies y servicios", acepta almacenar cookies propias y de terceros en su dispositivo a fin de recordar detalles de registro, elaborar estadísticas para mejorar la facilidad de uso, analizar el uso de nuestra web, ofrecerle contenido adaptado y ayudarnos a seleccionar la oferta publicitaria.
 Lea nuestra Declaración de privacidad.

-Akamai Technologies, Inc. (NASDAQ: AKAM), the leading provider of cloud optimization services, today reported financial results for the first quarter ended March 31, 2011.
-Revenue for the first quarter of 2011 was $276.0 million, a 15 percent increase over first quarter 2010 revenue of $240.0 million.
+Akamai Technologies, Inc. (NASDAQ: AKAM), the leading cloud platform for helping enterprises provide secure, high-performing user experiences on any device, anywhere, today reported financial results for the first quarter ended March 31, 2012.
+Revenue for the first quarter of 2012 was $319 million, a 16 percent increase over first quarter 2011 revenue of $276 million.